-The Basilica di San Marco is the most famous of the city's churches and one of the best known examples of Byzantine architecture.
+The St. Mark's Basilica is the most famous of the city's churches and one of the best known examples of Byzantine architecture.
 It lies at the eastern end of the Piazza San Marco.

 Venice Churches